provided-as-is/events/Sponsoring.md

 #### B) Food and refreshments

-Something to eat in general - that can accommodate different dietary requirements (ex. vegan) - plus drinks, both alcoholic and non. → potential cost: 500£ / 1000£
+Something to eat in general - that can accommodate different dietary requirements (ex. vegan) - plus drinks, both alcoholic and non. → _average/potential cost_: 200£ / 600£